gaia-platform/sandbox/coordinator/README.md

 ```

 ## Run the Coordinator
 When developing and/or testing the coordinator, set the environment variable COORDINATOR_NAME to a globally unique name for your instance of the coordinator.
-In production (and only in production) the COORDINATOR_NAME value must be set to sandbox_coordinator.
+In production (and only in production) the COORDINATOR_NAME value must be set to `sandbox_coordinator`.
 ```bash
 export COORDINATOR_NAME=<your chosen coordinator name>
 ```